Skip to main content

 About Me

 Hello!
 I am Lauralee Jacks.
-I am a third grade elementary teacher.
+I am a former elementary teacher.
 I graduated from Saint Mary's College of California with a Bachelor of Arts degree.
 I also graduated with a Master of Arts degree in Elementary Education and a teaching certification.
 I recently graduated from College of Saint Mary with a Doctor of Education in Educational Leadership.

 I have also published a children's